Our Methodology

 The Open Ending

 Every article closes without a neat bow.
-The model says one thing; the analyst's instinct says another.
+The data says one thing; the analyst's instinct says another.
 We don't wrap up.
 We stay with the uncertainty.
 That's what makes a forecast useful.

-Every article passes through a three-phase production pipeline before publication.
+Every article passes through a three-phase editorial process before publication.
+No shortcuts, no exceptions.

 Phase 3 Publication

-A single, atomic publication step.
+Final formatting, data visualization, and a last editorial pass.
 The article goes live only after both quality gates are cleared.
 No partial publications, no draft states visible to readers.
+Once published, the forecast is locked — we don't retroactively adjust probabilities.

 We will get forecasts wrong.
 A 70% probability means 30% of the time, the thing doesn't happen.
 That's not a bug in our methodology — it's the entire point.
 A forecaster who's right 100% of the time is either lying about their confidence or only predicting obvious things.

 What we commit to is calibration — that over time, our 60% forecasts resolve YES about 60% of the time, our 80% forecasts about 80% of the time.
-We track it, and we'll publish the results.
+We measure this using Brier scores, the standard metric in forecasting research (Brier, 1950), and we'll publish our calibration curves as our track record grows.

 If you disagree with a weight, a score, or an assumption, you have everything you need to recalculate the probability yourself.
 That's the point.
 We don't ask you to trust us.
 We ask you to check our work.

-• Nate Silver and the Silver Bulletin: Data first, opinion is calibrated, humility is a feature.
+• Nate Silver and the Silver Bulletin: Data first, opinion is calibrated, humility is a feature — not a weakness.

-• Prediction markets (Polymarket, Kalshi): People with money at stake are more honest than people with opinions.
+• Prediction markets (Polymarket, Kalshi, Metaculus): People with skin in the game produce more honest probability estimates than people with opinions.

-• Data journalism (FiveThirtyEight, Bloomberg Graphics): Show your work, use multiple scenarios, make probability legible.
+• Data journalism (FiveThirtyEight, Bloomberg Graphics, The Economist): Show your work, use multiple scenarios, make probability legible.

 We combined these influences into something specific to FUTARCHY: a forecast that reads like journalism, structures itself like an intelligence brief, resolves like a prediction market contract, and holds itself accountable like a scientific hypothesis.